-People dealing with family law issues are generally overwhelmed with stress.
-The decisions that need to be made are emotionally charged and often have a lifelong impact.
-At Sarji Law Firm, my goal is to help my clients resolve these issues in the least acrimonious but fairest way possible and to help them through this difficult time.
+Going through a family court case in South Carolina can create an overwhelming amount of stress.
+Dealing with divorce and custody issues in the Charleston South Carolina area can be emotionally charged and the decisions you make often have a lifelong impact for you and your children.
+At Sarji Law Firm, my goal is to help my clients resolve these issues in the family courts of Charleston, Berkeley and Dorchester Counties in the least acrimonious but fairest way possible and to help them through this difficult time.

-If going to court is necessary and in your best interests, I am also a seasoned trial attorney and know when it is time to get tough.
+If going to court to resolve your custody, divorce, and property division issues is necessary and in your best interests, I am also a seasoned trial attorney and know when it is time to get tough.
+I will fight for you from the beginning to the end in your family court case.

 South Carolina recognizes several grounds for divorce.